The Biosafety Level 3 laboratory (BSL3) at Biomedicum

 The Biosafety Level (BSL)-3 laboratory at Biomedicum is a recently established infrastructure at Karolinska Institutet developed to meet research needs on highly-pathogenic microorganisms.
 The facility is located in Biomedicum, Solna.
 It was brought into operation in 2018 shortly after the move to Biomedicum.

-The BSL-3 supports large-scale culturing and concentration of BSL-3 agents and tissue/in vitro culture work.
+The BSL-3 supports large-scale propagation and concentration of risk-group 3 agents and tissue/in vitro culture work.
 Flow cytometry and epifluorescnce microscopy are currently available on the non-airborne side.
 Cell-sorting of infected material is available in the airborne side of the facility.
-Help with flow cytometry and cell sorting is available through the Biomedicum Flow Cytometry Core (BFC) Facility.
-On-site disinfection is possible for the rapid retrieval of equipment.
-The BSL-3 facility at Biomedicum is located close to the animal BSL-3 facility at Astrid Fagraeus-Comparative Medicine, where the risk-class 3 pathogens handled at Biomedicum can be used in animal models of infection.
+Help with flow cytometry and cell sorting is available through the facility technicians and Biomedicum Flow Cytometry Core (BFC).
+On-site hydrogen-peroxide vapor decontamination is possible for the rapid retrieval of equipment.
+The BSL-3 facility at Biomedicum is located close to the animal BSL-3 facility at Astrid Fagraeus-Comparative Medicine, where the risk-group 3 pathogens handled at Biomedicum can be used in animal models of infection.

 The BSL-3 facility at Biomedicum receives core-facility funding from Karolinska Institutet and is one of two BSL-3 nodes at Karolinska Institutet.
 The other node is located in campus Flemingsberg.